Stay up to date on our entrepreneurs, events, research and more. Check out our June newsletter here.

-Alvaro, Hugo, and Andres realized a shared passion for medicine and education during their days as Teaching Assistants at Colombia’s Universidad del Bosque.
-After graduation, each went on to pursue additional schooling and specialization.
-Alvaro focused his studies on Anesthesiology; Hugo achieved his MD in Internal Medicine; and Andres ultimately graduated from Ophthalmology, and went on to complete an internship at Harvard Medical School after receiving an MBA from INALDE.
-All three entrepreneurs also specialized in Health Management, receiving honorary Masters Degrees in Education Management at the Iberoamerican Council for Quality Education.
+Alvaro, Hugo, and Andres realized a shared passion for medicine and education during their days as TA’s at Colombia’s Universidad del Bosque.
+After they graduated, they went on to pursue additional schooling and specialization.
+Alvaro focused on Anesthesiology, Higo achieved his MD in Internal Medicine, and Andres graduated from Ophthalmology.

-The vision for CAMPOALTO was to create an affordable, high-quality training program (focused on real-work competencies) for Bogotá’s bottom of the pyramid.
-Alvaro, Andres, and Hugo rented an apartment in Suba, a low-income neighborhood in Bogotá, and distributed flyers advertising a nurse training program.
-By 2002, the entrepreneurs were splitting their time 50/50 between running CA and practicing medicine, and developed additional programs in administration, mechanics, and education.
+The vision for CA was to create an affordable high-quality training program for Bogotá’s bottom of the pyramid.
+In 2002, the entrepreneurs began to split their time 50/50 between CA and medicine, and developed additional programs.

 They soon accredited CA by advocating for a new sector of government-regulated education, under the jurisdiction of the Ministry of Education.
 In 2009, CA became the first institution to receive the new certification as a school for Work and Human Development.

 Forbes Latin America, a business magazine focused on the region, featured 16 Endeavor Entrepreneur companies from six countries in …

 1 (212) 352-3200